-It becomes increasingly more difficult to form healthy opinions on the aging process when our media systematically promotes youth as the de facto correct human condition.
-With the prevalence of anti-aging sentiment seen in movies, magazines, TV, and advertisements, older people—women and men alike—clamor to buy the latest and greatest anti-aging creams, potions, lotions and line up in hordes to undergo Botox injections, facelifts, and an abundance of other surgeries promising to make us look younger and more vibrant.
-Truly a national tragedy, our collective view on aging is heartbreaking and so completely wrong.
+It becomes increasingly difficult to form healthy opinions about the aging process when our media systematically promotes youth as the ideal human condition.
+In some cases, the anti-aging sentiment seen in movies, magazines, TV, and advertisements, older people—women and men alike—clamor to buy the latest and greatest anti-aging creams, potions, lotions and/or line up in to undergo Botox injections, facelifts, and other surgeries promising to make us look younger and more vibrant.

-With so many of us equating aging with a sense of waning, of crumbling decline, of a staleness leading us into a fading tunnel of finality, the process of growing older has become unjustly maligned and creates harmful and unnecessary fear, apprehension, and panic as we try to escape the looming prospect of age.
+With so many equating aging with a sense of waning or decline, the process of growing older has become unjustly maligned and creates harmful and unnecessary fear as we try to escape the looming prospect of age.
 Aging is not a bad thing.
 In fact, nothing could be further from the truth.
-Aging is beauty.
-Aging is respect.
-Aging is honorable, amazing and heroic.
-In fact, every day, every week, month, and year you age makes you even more heroic.
+Aging is something to be celebrated.

-You are here.
-Today, present, reading this article and planning to live your golden years with dignity and grace.
-Sadly, many online articles detailing how to age gracefully include tips on makeup, skin care, and various obscure beauty tips.
-However, aging gracefully has very little to do with skin care and facelifts.
+A number of online articles regarding how to age gracefully focus on on makeup, skin care, and various obscure beauty tips.
+But it’s quite the opposite; aging gracefully has very little to do with skin care and facelifts.
 Aging gracefully and with dignity is a belief in the goodness of what you are experiencing.
 It is tender, gentle affirmations that honor your being, the amazing journey of your life thus far, the countless experiences, moments of enlightenment, and beautiful memories that are the essential fabric of your being.

-You are to be revered.
-You are a survivor.
 Pay homage to yourself.
-Run your fingers through your soft, graying hair.
-Trace your fingers along the beautiful lines and wrinkles upon your face.
-Honor your age.
-Your journey.
-Your being.
-Pay reverence to the life you have lived and most importantly, believe in the beauty that lies ahead for you.
-The art of gracefully dignified aging truly begins with affirmation.
+Honor your age, your journey, and your being.
+Pay reverence to the life you have lived and, most importantly, believe in the beauty that lies ahead for you.
+The art of graceful dignified aging truly begins with affirmation.
 Honoring yourself, eschewing the foolish notions of aging put forth by society, and having conviction in the beauty of your journey will be the point at which you truly learn how to age with dignity, grace, and the kind of beauty that matters.

-Beginning Your Journey: Learning How To Age Gracefully And With Dignity
+Learning How to Age Gracefully and With Dignity

 Commencing the journey to learning how to age gracefully and with dignity is really as simple as learning how to live a good life.
 What is a good life?
 It’s happiness.
 Contentment.
 Pride.
 Confidence.
 Vigor.
 Vitality.
 Hope.
 Health.
 Responsibility.
 Awareness.
 Resilience.
 Optimism.
 Belief.
 A good life should be the aim of any person no matter what their age.

 It just so happens that living a good life is exactly how seniors can confidently ensure that they age with a radiant grace and venerable dignity.
-Becoming older will inevitably come with various issues that need to be contended with.
+Becoming older will inevitably come with various issues.
 For many seniors, illness is a very real part of their lives, from dementia, being wheelchair-bound, or having to deal with painful osteoporosis or arthritic symptoms.

 Procure The Necessary Healthcare Assistance For Your Medical Needs

-Identify the type of health care assistance that you require by taking a critical look at the medical conditions you have and any associated difficulties in performing tasks such as activities of daily living (bathing, dressing, toileting, cooking, cleaning) while also taking into consideration any impairments you may have that prohibit you from other tasks such as driving and getting to important medical appointments.
+Identify the type of health care assistance you may require by taking a critical look at the medical conditions you have and any associated difficulties performing tasks such as activities of daily living (bathing, dressing, toileting, cooking, cleaning).
+At the same time take into consideration any impairments you may have that prohibit you from other tasks such as driving and getting to important medical appointments.

 More than likely you will opt for a home health care aide to provide you assistance with tasks while you maintain an independent and self-reliant person within your home.
 However, some seniors with more debilitating illnesses will be required to move to a nursing home for a more comprehensive level of care.

-Attitude, Perception, Acceptance, And Moving On Towards Better Things
+Attitude, Perception, Acceptance, And Moving Toward Better Things

-Understand that perception is reality and attitude really is in fact everything.
+Understand that perception is reality, and your attitude is in fact everything.
 The reality is that yes, you are getting older, experiencing various emotional landmines, sometimes you’re scared, and sometimes it just isn’t easy.
-Aging isn’t without its difficulties, but you have to firmly believe that your conditions and level of assisted care does not define you or your life.
+Aging isn’t without its difficulties, but you have to firmly believe that your condition and level of assisted care does not define you or your life.

 Do not get bogged down in negativity, pessimism, and depression.
 Acknowledge your medical conditions, make the appropriate health care assistance decision for your needs, and start moving forward with an eye on the future as you chart your journey to living the happy and exciting life you want to live while fully accepting and acknowledging your physical limitations.
 Instead of letting your medical conditions own you, you own them.

 Accept their existence, get the care you need, and start thinking about far more interesting things like what your passions are, what excites you, what you would like to experience.
-Remember you are a survivor.
-A consummate hero.
 You deserve happiness, excitement, and far more.
 Your life is about to be a lot more awesome—believe it, live it, breathe it.

 Take your medications as prescribed.
-If you have trouble managing your meds, task your home health aide with this duty so that you can alleviate that concern and focus on more interesting things like what cool movie you want to watch next or what art project materials you will need to buy for your masterpiece.
+If you have trouble managing your meds, task your home health aide with this duty so that you can alleviate that concern and focus on more interesting things like what movie you want to watch next or what art project materials you will need to buy for your next creation.

-Exercise.
-15 minutes a day will have you feeling invigorated and energetic.
-Whether it’s a stroll in the park, jumping around in the pool, and practicing karate chops from your wheelchair, make sure you get a bit of heart-pumping exercise in every day.
+Exercise–fifteen minutes a day will have you feeling invigorated and energetic.
+Whether it’s a stroll in the park, jumping around in the pool, or practicing karate chops from your wheelchair, make sure you get a bit of heart-pumping exercise every day.

-You know what’s cool about being old?
-You’re not saddled in the office, working behind a sweaty oven, dealing with mean customers or any other of the unpleasant things that your younger counterparts are dealing with in the workforce.
-Instead, you’re poised to make an awesome blueprint for this new chapter of your life, full of interests, passions, and ideas.
+You know what’s great about being old?
+You’re not saddled in the office, working behind a sweaty oven, dealing with mean customers, or any other of the unpleasant things that your younger counterparts are dealing with in the workforce.
+Instead, you’re on the brink of a new chapter in your life, full of interests, passions, and ideas.

-- Awesome senior bus trips to casinos full of your compadres ready to play a little roulette and chow down on a decadent prime rib at the ubiquitous all-you-can-eat casino buffets
+- Bus trips to casinos full of your compadres ready to play a little roulette and dine at the ubiquitous all-you-can-eat casino buffets.

 - Address your health issues